redhat-ai-dev/ai-lab-template/README.md

 ![Screenshot](register2.png)

-## Usage in backstage
+## Usage in Backstage

-Add the following to your `app-config.yaml` file in your backstage configuration
+Add the following to your `app-config.yaml` file in your Backstage configuration:

 ```
     - type: url